 Humans, too, used to live Earth-connected lives, foraging for roots and tubers, digging them up covered with soil bacteria and usually eating them unwashed.
 We, too, drank from streams and rivers like other animals.
 Thus, we constantly refreshed our soil-born gut bacteria population, just like the deer and antelope.
 Our ancestors never swallowed probiotic capsules.
-Nature provided it free of charge.
+Nature provided them free of charge.
 Modern life, however, is an assault on our intestinal microbial populations; little to nothing is done to replenish or nourish our gut flora.
 Think of the bacteria-killing nature of what we swallow these days:

-- Soft drinks (colas, etc.) are often made with phosphoric acid, which gives them their “bite” on the tongue.
-Phosphoric acid kills microbes – and gut wall cells.)
+- Soft and sugary drinks (colas, etc.) often made with phosphoric acid, which gives them their “bite” on the tongue.
+Phosphoric acid kills microbes – and gut wall cells.

-- Coffee – the coffee oils that give coffee its taste are quite harsh on bacteria.
+- Too much coffee – the coffee oils that give coffee its taste are quite harsh on bacteria.

-- Alcohol – the glass of wine, that mug of beer may taste good, but, think about it: in the hospital, we dip our surgical instruments into alcohol to kill bacteria– and, yet, people drink it as a recreational beverage!
+- Too much alcohol – the glass of wine, that mug of beer may taste good, but, think about it: in the hospital, we dip our surgical instruments into alcohol to kill bacteria– and, yet, people drink it as a recreational beverage!
 Alcohol in the concentrations that people commonly drink kills every cell – plant or animal – that it touches.

-- Herbicides on plant foods – molecules intentionally designed to chemically injure plant cells.
+- Herbicides and pesticides on plant foods – which are intentionally designed to chemically injure plant cells.
 Most of the microbes in your gut share the same cell machinery as true plants – cell walls, chromosomes, etc. So, herbicides on foods can damage microbe balance, too.

 - Antibiotics from doctors’ prescriptions – often requested by the patient and dispensed reluctantly by the doctor for viral infections not affected by antibiotics.